dipanshu-tiwari/mini-processes-shell/README.md

 - This is a minimal implementation; advanced features like piping (`|`), some redirection like `<`, and job control are not included (output redirection is included using `>` operator).

-- Commands are split only on spaces and `&`, so quoted strings or complex syntax are not supported.
+- Commands are split only on spaces, `>`, and `&`, so quoted strings or complex syntax are not supported.

 - Commands are executed in the order they appear but concurrently (not sequentially) when separated by `&`.